NourDjihan/experiment-n/README.md

 	load.
 ```

-Baseline for working on the framework: Doesn't start the exeperiment.
-Loads the experiment framework without loading the scenarios.
+### Baseline for working on the Experiment framework
+Doesn't start the exeperiment.
+Just loads the experiment framework without loading the scenarios.

 ```Smalltalk
 Metacello new